influxdata/docs-v2/content/influxdb/cloud/api-guide/api-invocable-scripts/_index.md

 ```

 ## Invoke a script
-To invoke your script, send a request using the `POST` method to the `/api/v2/functions/SCRIPT_ID/invoke` endpoint.
+To invoke a script, send a request using the `POST` method to the `/api/v2/functions/SCRIPT_ID/invoke` endpoint.

 Replace *`SCRIPT_ID`* with the ID of the script you want to execute.
 To find the script ID, see how to [list scripts](#list-scripts).